What is Passive House? Or Passivhaus (as the Germans say!)

 LISTEN TO THE EPISODE HERE:

-This episode is brought to you by my online course “How to Get it Right in Your Reno or New Home”.
+This episode is brought to you by my flagship online program, HOME Method.

-This is a superfast course that will help you get ready for your renovation or building project in the best way possible.
+This is THE program to get ready for your renovation or building project in the best way possible.

 In it, I share my step-by-step system to help you save time, money and stress in your project, so you can know what you need to know and create the perfect home for you – simply and with confidence … avoiding the dramas and heartaches.

 You can join now, get access to a fantastic Facebook community, Live Q & A sessions with me, and all the tools and resources you need to achieve success in your project.
-Head to “How to Get it Right” to learn more and join us.
+Head to HOME Method to learn more and join us.

 RESOURCES MENTIONED IN THIS PODCAST: